 - Tokaj Macik Grand Furmint 2015

 This is late-harvest, dry Furmint on the lees for nine months.
 The Tokaj Macik Grand Furmint is partially aged in the barrel and part in stainless steel.
 Honey, smoke, green apple, and mineral notes with a touch of wood.
-More serious white wine.
-It has a fiery finish and good length.
+It’s more serious white wine with a fiery finish and good length.
 4.0/5

 - Tokaj & Co.
 Tokajské Samarodné Suché (dry) 2009

 The Tokaj & Co.
-Tokajskeé Samarodné Suché wine is a blend of 65% Furmint, 25% Lipovina, and 10% Yellow Muscat.
-Aged for two years in oak and 9 g/L of RS.
-Apricot, lemon, pine, and green apple.
-Medium bodied wine and the acidity makes it feel drier than the sugar level suggests.
-Smokey and piney medium finish.
-Very food friendly wine.
+Tokajskeé Samarodné Suché wine is a blend of 65% Furmint, 25% Lipovina (Hárslevelü), and 10% Yellow Muscat.
+The wine is aged for two years in oak and has 9 g/L of RS.
+Apricot, lemon, pine, and green apple flavors dominate the palate.
+It’s a medium bodied wine and the acidity makes it feel drier than the sugar level suggests.
+Smokey and piney finish.
 3.8/5

 - Vdovjak Furmint Amphora 2015

-Oxidative in style and on the skins for six months and then 8 months in wood.
+This wine is oxidative in style and is left on the skins for six months and then eight months in wood.
 The Vdovjak Furmint Amphora is full of apricot, almonds, and nuts.
 It smells like any other amber wine but the palate is definitively Furmint with a fiery, citrus finish.
 Tannins need some time to soften but this is delicious.
 3.8/5

 - Vinarstvo u Koña Furmint z Amfory 2015

-The Vinarstvo u Koña Furmint Z Amforya is a golden color and macerated for 6 months in Georgian qvevri (amphora).
+The Vinarstvo u Koña Furmint Z Amforya is a golden color and macerated for six months in Georgian qvevri (amphora).
 This has a meaty and savory nose with fall leaves, tobacco, and tangerine notes.
-This has high acidity which keeps the wine fresh.
-Tangerine peel finish.
+This has high acidity which keeps the wine fresh with a tangerine peel finish.
 3.9/5

 - Vinarstvo u Koña 3/3 z Amfory 2016

-The Vinarstvo u Koña 3/3 z Amforya is a blend of Furmint, Lipovina, and Yellow Muscat macerated for six months in Georgian qvevri (amphora).
+The Vinarstvo u Koña 3/3 z Amforya is a blend of Furmint, Lipovina, and Yellow Muscat macerated for six months in Georgian qvevri.
 The Muscat comes out strong in this wine with yellow flower, ginger, and tangerine peel flavors.
-Medium bodied amber wine with a spicy, citrus finish.
-This is bottled without sulfites but is very clean.
+It’s a medium bodied amber wine with a spicy, citrus finish.
+This is bottled without additional sulfites but is very clean.
 3.9/5

 Sweet Slovak Tokaj